CS-DS-125/125book/py4e_rst/10-tuples.rst

 .. index:: frequency!letter

 ..
 [1]
-   Fun fact: The word “tuple” comes from the names given to sequences of numbers of varying lengths: single, double, triple, quadruple, quituple, sextuple, septuple, etc.
+   Fun fact: The word "tuple" comes from the names given to sequences of numbers of varying lengths: single, double, triple, quadruple, quituple, sextuple, septuple, etc.